Azure/azure-functions-nodejs-worker/README.md

 It builds and webpacks the generated node files into a bundle.
 We include several grpc native modules, for x86/x64 versions of windows, osx, linux

+The nuget package can be deployed from the appveyor job at: https://ci.appveyor.com/project/appsvc/azure-functions-nodejs-worker

 ## Contributing